-California law lets drivers who take a DUI blood test get part of the blood sample for independent testing.
+California law permits drivers who take a DUI blood test to obtain part of the blood sample for independent testing.
 To do this, the defense files what is known as a “blood split” motion.

 So-called “blood splits” are authorized under Title 17 of the California Code of Regulations (“CCR”).1 (Title 17 also authorizes a “urine split” for in the rare case in which a driver took a DUI urine test.)2

 This is the major advantage a DUI blood test has over a DUI breath test.
 Breath samples cannot be saved for independent retesting later.